mrscee/cloud-engineering-journal-2026/projects/S3-CRR-cross-region-replication/Cross-Region-S3+Bucket.md

 > **Interesting note:**
 > Replication rules can down-tier data for cost optimization or archival compliance.
-> Although this lab left defaults at `Standard`, it’s useful to know this exists for real workloads.
+> Although the approach left defaults at `Standard`, it’s useful to know this exists for real workloads.

 Example use cases:
 - Compliance logs → Glacier Deep Archive